-The 15 Best Action Movies On Netflix Right Now, Ranked
+The 20 Best Action Movies On Netflix Right Now, Ranked

-“Action movie” means something different to everyone.
-The term runs the spectrum of CGI explosion-filled spectacles and highly choreographed fight scenes to movies with heroes who deliver cheesy one-liners right before the last rocket-powered grenade is fired.
+The term “action movie” runs the spectrum of CGI explosion-filled spectacles and highly choreographed fight scenes to movies with heroes who deliver cheesy one-liners right before the last rocket-powered grenade is fired.
 It can mean shutting your brain off, or it can mean complex stories that use action to benefit the plot.

 Luckily, Netflix has most subgenres covered when it comes to good action films, whether you want kung fu, superhero-ing, or anything in between.
 That’s why we put together a list of the best action movies on Netflix streaming right now.
 So grab some popcorn and enjoy.